In fact, I’ve spent my entire career pursuing clear, concise and compelling communication.

 Why?
 Because I learned the hard way that it doesn’t matter how smart you are, or how brilliant your idea is, if no one understands your message.

-There were a lot of years where I was too wordy and too technical, with just the right amount of going blank when the VP strolled by.
+There were a lot of years when I was too wordy and too technical, or I would go blank when the VP came by.

 But I worked hard at my clarity, and it paid off.
-So when I left my corporate career in 2014, I thought I was in good shape.
+When I left my corporate career in 2014, I thought I was in good shape.
 I was confident I could connect if I showed enough passion and technical capability.

 I was wrong.

-About 6 months after I left corporate life, I interviewed for the perfect job: a supply chain instructor.
+About 6 months after I left corporate life, I interviewed for the perfect job as a brand new consultant: a supply chain instructor for a management training company.
 I had over 20 years of expertise leading and building supply chains for Procter & Gamble, the world’s largest Consumer Products Company.

-Before my interview I made sure I didn’t leave anything to chance: I wrote out my pitch and practiced until I was pitch perfect.
-Then I interviewed and delivered what I thought was the definitive answer to “Tell me about yourself.”
+Before my interview I made sure I didn’t leave anything to chance: I wrote out my pitch and practiced it until I was pitch perfect.
+I made sure I included a long list of my accomplishments and qualifications.
+During the interview I delivered what I thought was the definitive answer to “Tell me about yourself.”

 When I finished, the interviewer paused, then said: “Ummm, instead of talking about yourself, it would have been more helpful if you had told me what you could do for me.”